TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-09-statie-3-how-to-add-reusable-parts-of-code.md

 ---
 id: 33
-title: "Statie 3: How to Add Reusable Parts of Code"
+title: "Statie - part 3: How to Add Reusable Parts of Code"
 perex: |
     You already know [how to run Statie with layout](/blog/2017/02/20/statie-how-to-run-it-locally) and [how to add data structures](/blog/2017/03/06/statie-2-how-to-add-contact-page-with-data).
     <br><br>